switcherapi/switcher-management/src/assets/documentation/libjava.md

 </br>

 ##### - Client Context Properties
 Define a feature class that extends SwitcherContext.
-This implementation will centralize all features in a single place of your application and will have all the operations and features available to access the API remotely as well local snapshots.
+This implementation will centralize all features in a single place of your application and will have all the operations and features available to access the API either remotely or locally from the snapshot files.

-The Client SDK configuration must be defined in a properties file that contains all settings for your application to start communicating with the API.
+The Client SDK configuration must be defined in a properties file that contains all parameters for your application to start communicating with the API.

 1. Inside a resources folder, create a file called: switcherapi.properties.